claysicle/sporadic_publications/src/site/notes/Godfull.md

 in every digit,
 and
-every fidget.
+in every fidget.

-see better
-than you have in years
-see so much
-you fall to tears.

 see God in it all;
 better than
-you’ve seen
+you’ve been
 in years.

 see God in it all;
-now let it
-leave you
-drenched
+see again -
+your friend
-in tears.
+is tears.

 by God,
 be grateful
-and
-be faithful.
+and faithful.
 the world is
 oh, so beautiful.

 by God,
 be colorful
-and
-be musical.
+and musical.
 your cup is
 oh, so Godfull.